kazuyaseki/figma-to-react/README.md

 ## Solution

-Figma to React Component outputs React code in the plugin UI and can be genrated by selecting certain node.
+Figma to React Native Component outputs React Native code in the plugin UI and can be genrated by selecting certain node.
 And its style is derived from Auto Layout properties, thus is responsive.

 <img src="publish/readme_demo.png" align="center" alt="How the plugin works" />